dalton-f/aoc-2024/README.md

 ### Day 7:

 Hardest day so far compared to day 6 - I could not come up with a woring brute-force solution let alone one that was intuitive.
 Opted to use recursion after some research, but I am unsure if I could recreate a recursive or iterative solution for a similar problem given the chance.
 Luckily part 2 required very little changes to the code, but I do not think I would have come up with a recursive solution by myself.
 I wonder if there is a dynamic programming way to solve this.

+### Day 8:

+The problem made more sense after watching a couple of videos, but I drew a blank trying to solve it alone